 How is this program structured?

-Each lesson consists of video teachings, guided practices, reflection
+Each lesson consists of a learning path with video teachings, and a practice path with guided practices and reflection

 Each week there will be a 75 minute Live Call via Zoom

 to engage in the content released in the pre-recorded lesson from the week before.
 This is a time to bring your questions and to be in group discussion and experiential practice.